2017 NFL Transactions

 Duke Ihenacho, FS, Washington Redskins

 Donte Whitner, SS, Washington Redskins

-Washington Redskins 2017 Offseason Preview: Washington has $67-million for 2017 at the moment.
+Washington Redskins 2017 Offseason Recap: Washington has $34,477,921 for 2017 at the moment.
 Securing Kirk Cousins up to a long-term deal is the top priority, but Washington paid Cousins nearly $24-million to franchise tag him.

 Cousins will still have DeSean Jackson, Jameson Crowder, and 2016 first round pick Josh Doctson at wide receiver.
 Tight end Jordan Reed, the entire backfield, and Washington's entire offensive line returns despite losing offensive coordinator Sean McVay to the Rams as a head coach.

 Bringing back Cousins and improving the front 7 are the top two priorities in the nations capital.
 As long as they address these isues Washington has a good chance to contend in the NFC next season being the early front runner to win the NFC East.